The Kalinka 4×24 POSP rifle scope is known for its superior quality. There's a reason why it's been chosen as the rifle scope issue for the Red Army.

 Sighting and Zeroing the POSP Rifle Scope

-When adjusting the sight, keep in mind to keep the rifle stationary if possible, otherwise, more ammunition will have to be fired in order to compensate for adjustments.
+When adjusting the sight, keep in mind to keep the rifle stationary if possible; otherwise, more ammunition will have to be fired to compensate for adjustments.
 Once adjusted, fire the next round.
-If the round fires in the same direction then readjust to increase accuracy otherwise the rifle should be properly zeroed in within the first three to five rounds.
+If the round fires in the same direction, then readjust to increase accuracy; otherwise, the rifle should be properly zeroed in within the first three to five rounds.

 Watch this video and take a closer look at this POSP scope.